Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Related Works

+The main difference in our work is that the AS-composition of labeled GWF-nets leaves asynchronous channels and synchronous transitions open for other components to connect.
+Apart from that, refinement of LGWF-nets is defined at the level of a complete net rather than specific places and transitions.
+Refinement preserves the soundness of LGWF-net components and an interface, which describes interactions at the abstract level.

-In our earlier work \citep{ATAED-18}, we have already discussed a restricted case of modeling correct asynchronous communication among components in a distributed system.
-Results presented in this paper naturally extend our previous ones and provide a convenient formal background to construct sound models of complex systems by composing models of interacting components.
+In our earlier paper \cite{ATAED-18}, we discussed a restricted case of modeling semantically correct asynchronous communication of workflow nets.
+Results presented in this paper naturally extend the previous ones and provide the formal backgrounds for constructing sound workflow nets from sound models of interacting components.